-Post-mortem studies in AD patients reveal increased RAGE expression in neuronal, microglial and endothelial cells when compared to similar subjects without AD.
+Post-mortem studies in patients with AD reveal increased RAGE expression in neuronal, microglial and endothelial cells when compared to similar subjects without AD.
 Cells around senile plaques express higher levels of RAGE during disease progression.
 Furthermore, expressed levels of RAGE are correlated with the severity of the disease.
-The data observed in human AD patients is consistent with the multiple non-clinical in-vitro and in-vivo models studied by third parties that show RAGE is overexpressed in brain tissue.
-Taken together, we believe that the scientific literature provides substantial support for RAGE inhibition as a validated and promising therapeutic approach in the treatment of AD.

 Advanced glycation endproducts ("AGEs") also accumulate in tissues of people with type 2 diabetes.
-When the concentration of RAGE ligands (e.g., AGEs) increases, more RAGE expression is induced.
+When the concentration of AGEs and other RAGE ligands increases, expression of RAGE is induced.
 AGEs play a major role in the worsening of complications of type 2 diabetes, such as retinopathy, neuropathy and nephropathy.
 Furthermore, AGE accumulation parallels the development of cognitive impairment and dementia in individuals with type 2 diabetes.
+Taken together, we believe that the scientific literature provides substantial support for RAGE inhibition as a promising therapeutic approach in the treatment of AD.